 What types of electives are possible?

 You can typically create an elective out of any clinical interest you have!
-Prior experiences include dermatology, addiction medicine, family planning, OB nights, ultrasound, inpatient procedure team, running inpatient codes/rapid responses, women’s health/gyn, correctional health, research, quality improvement, any adult or pediatric sub/specialty, as well as global health electives in Guatemala, Lesotho, and Chiapas (currently limited due to Covid).
+Prior experiences include dermatology, addiction medicine, family planning, OB nights, ultrasound, inpatient procedure team, running inpatient codes/rapid responses, women’s health/gyn, correctional health, research, quality improvement, any adult or pediatric sub/specialty, as well as global health electives in Guatemala, Vietnam, Lesotho, Chiapas, more.

 What is the dynamic with OB colleagues?

 BMC has a unique collaborative model featuring a labor and delivery service run jointly by Family Medicine, OB/Gyn, and Midwives.
 As a result, we have a very warm and collegial relationship with our OB colleagues, and residents get exposure to several different styles of training and procedures.

 How much OB is required for residents in your program?